Trustpilot

 Desert elephants in NamibiaWhy choose Oyster?

 Oyster Worldwide specialises in gap year and responsible travel overseas.
 Since 2007 we have been running animal welfare projects in countries around the world, although our experience dates back much further to 1999 when we were established.
-Destination Manager, Anne, is passionate about animal welfare and conservation, and has dedicated many hours as a volunteer herself and to helping others to become volunteers too.
+Our staff are passionate about animal welfare and conservation.
 We know all of our projects inside out, having spent time volunteering on them ourselves.
 We know what it is like to get mucky and stuck in, and will pass all of our experience on to you – this means that you can be as well prepared as possible to hit the ground running, have an amazing time and make a genuine contribution.
 Additionally, we are very selective about our project partners – it is important to us that we support the best projects out there on a long-term basis, and projects often take several years to fully prepare before we will send our volunteers.
 We care about our participants, are committed to helping them to have a once in a lifetime experience, are passionate about what we do and have bags of experience in doing it.

 How can you find out more?

-The first step to find out more about Oyster’s animal welfare projects would be to look on our animal volunteering overseas webpage.
-Our Destination Manager, Anne, is the resident expert on our animal welfare projects and knows them all inside out.
-If you have any specific questions about any of our projects, please do not hesitate to contact her on [email protected] or +44 1892 771 975.
+The first step to find out more about Oyster’s animal welfare projects would be to look on our animal volunteering overseas page.
+Our Destination Managers are the resident experts on our animal welfare projects and knows them all inside out.
+If you have any specific questions about any of our projects, please do not hesitate to contact our team or +44 1892 770 771

 2 responses to “The Oyster Guide To Volunteering With Animals Abroad